-However, the meet and greet was over.
+However, the meet and greet were over.
 I wondered how they would get what they wanted.
 Then everyone went crazy.
 We could not figure out what the commotion was and then…there he was.
-Joe had left the secure area and come out front, to the masses for pictures, handshakes and autographs.
+Joe had left the secure area and come out front, to the masses for pictures, handshakes, and autographs.

-He spent the next hour greeting his fans, taking pictures and thanking them for supporting him and his dream.
-I overheard him tell a young girl, never give up, always follow your heart.
+He spent the next hour greeting his fans, taking pictures, and thanking them for supporting him and his dream.
+I overheard him tell a young girl, never give up, always follow her heart.
 He took his time with each fan, not to rush them and not to forget anyone.
 Each person left with a big smile and a huge place for him in their hearts.

 Thanks, Joe for the lesson in enchanting customer service.
 Oh, and as for your momma, she is proud, Joe.
-She emailed showing her appreciation…to me this anti-aging, fiery grandma of four, for writing from my heart about her son, you – Joe Nichols, son, artist, performer and humble country boy.
+She emailed showing her appreciation…to me this anti-aging, fiery grandma of eight, for writing from my heart about her son, you – Joe Nichols, her son, an artist, performer, and humble country boy.

 Thanks, mom!
 We love getting mail like that!